kinecosystem/kin-sdk-unity/README.md

 ```

-## iOS Setup - Not supported yet
+## iOS Setup

+1. You need to have [cocoapods](https://cocoapods.org/) installed

-In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.
+2. In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.

-Note: if you plan on doing any native iOS developement on the plugin, there are some changes that need to be made to the KinSDK, KinUtil and Sodium Xcode projects.
-They all need to have bitcode enabled and "build active achitectures only" set to no so that you can get debug symobols.
+In addition, there is another step that needs to be done after you finish building your game.
+Usually you would:
+1. Build project
+2. Open the resulting .xporject with Xcode
+3. Build using Xcode

+To use the the Kin SDK do the following instead:
+1. Build project
+2. Run the file ```pods.command``` in the output folder
+3. Open the **.xworkspace file with Xcode, not .xproject like usual**
+4. Build using Xcode

 ## Get Started